 There are 11,500 post offices in the UK that you can use to pay cash into your account.
 Compare that to the 1600 branches of Barclays or only 600 branches of HSBC.

 Are There Withdrawal Limits with a Starling Account?

-Starling limit you to six withdrawals per day, no matter where you are in the world, with the combined daily total being £300.
-Some other new banks, such as Monzo or Revolut, only allow you to withdraw a set amount per month abroad before they start charging you for the privilege of accessing your own money.
+Starling limits you to six withdrawals per day, no matter where you are in the world, with the combined daily total being £300.
+Some other new banks, such as Monzo or Wise, only allow you to withdraw a set amount per month abroad before they start charging you for the privilege of accessing your own money.